kristianmandrup/red-forms/README.md

 Currently the form to manage a list of entities are almost identical.
 In order to reduce duplication, work has started on a generic `List` form which could replace most (if not all) of these forms, passing `props` as needed to customize `title`, which `$service` is used etc.

+### In memory data model

+The system needs to keep an in-memory representation of the data model.
+We will use the [JayData](http://jaydata.org/) library to manage this entity model.

+The in-memory model will be kept in sync with the remote model on the server via REST (and later real-time socket) APIs.

 ### Services

 The folder `/services` contains a [Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) to call a backend API that it turn communicates with a data store such as Mongo DB.